ouya/docs/ouya-everywhere.md

 ## Store Identification

-For developers who choose to use a single apk across multiple storefronts (`Cortex TV`, `OUYA`, `Google Play`, `Amazon`, etc), it can be important to identify which system the game was installed from -- especially now that some `Cortex TV` supported platforms also support `Google Play`.
+For developers who choose to use a single apk across multiple storefronts (`Cortex`, `OUYA`, `Google Play`, `Amazon`, etc), it can be important to identify which system the game was installed from -- especially now that some `Cortex` supported platforms also support `Google Play`.
 One way to detect where your APK was installed from is by using <a href="http://developer.android.com/reference/android/content/pm/PackageManager.html#getInstallerPackageName(java.lang.String)">PackageManager.getInstallerPackageName</a>:
 ```java
     final String installedFrom = getPackageManager().getInstallerPackageName(getPackageName());
     if ("com.android.vending".equals(installedFrom)) {